rusakov92/js-hash-router/README.md

 The config method accepts only object with root and has404 property.
 * root: is the default path to your freamwork, if there is no hash or you load your page for the first time, it will load the root path.
-* has404: is a boolean and if it's set to true, the Router will look for /404 page when there is no path in the routes array.
-The page must exist and added!
+* has404: is a boolean and if it's set to true, the Router will look for 404 page when there is no path in the routes array.
+The page must exist and added to the array!

 ### To add new paths: